The best hotels in Akureyri

 Also: Akureyri hosts the Akureyri Winter Festival in late January and the Summer Solstice celebrations in late June.
 Prices spike 15-20% around both events and rooms go fast.
 If your dates overlap with either, book at least 10 weeks ahead or expect to end up in something you didn't really want.

-Akureyri's best neighborhoods
+Akureyri's best hotel regions

 Town Centre is where most visitors should base themselves: walkable, central, and close to Akureyri Botanical Garden and Hafnarstræti.
 If you want waterfront energy and easier parking, the Harbour District is a solid second choice.